openmusic-project/Tonnetz/README_Tonnetz.txt

 programming and the algebraic description of the internals of the Tonnetz.

+--- Installation

+Copy or move the "Tonnetz" folder to the "Libraries" folder of OM.
+No extra steps are needed for installation.
+You're set.

 --- How does it work?

 The Tonnetz library provides a single representation of the Tonnetz, which parameters (generators, chords, size, etc.) can be modified dynamically via the editor.
-You can act on this representation directly in the editor, or by interleaving Tonnetz boxes and functions acting on it.

-You can also bind the library with the reactive library in order to have real-time display of the chords in the Tonnetz!
-A patch is given as example.
+--- First Steps — the Basic Rig:

+You must attach a second-order list (of lists) of pitches, such as ((0 4 7)) or ((0 4 7) (2 5 9)) — a first-order list of pitches, such as (0 4 7), won't work.
+You must attach it to the third inlet (the one on the right) of the TONNETZ box.
+Only then, evaluate the box (click on it once, and press v.)
+Double-click on the box, the editor opens, and you're set.

+Remember to always attach a second-order list of pitches to the box before evaluating the box and opening the editor.

+--- Basic Key Commands:

+'Space' — Plays the current chord.

+'right-arrow' — Toggles the next chord, and plays it if "Auto-play" is enabled.

+'left-arrow' — Toggles the first chord, and plays it if "Auto-play" is enabled.

+'+'  — Increases the Zoom Level (the tiles' size.)

+'-'  — Decreases the Zoom Level (the tiles' size.)

+These are only some of the key commands, we'll let you figure out the rest.